agalentine/agalentine/README.md

 Hello!
 Here you will find things I am playing around with.

-My current projects are small Selenium scripts!
+My current projects are Selenium scripts!

 <!---
 agalentine/agalentine is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.